Notes on the Geography of The United Kingdom: Wigan

 George Orwell did to Wigan about what John Steinbeck did to Oklahoma.
 The Road to Wigan Pier says very little about Wigan itself, yet the public, for the most part without reading the book, seems to have concluded from Orwell that Wigan was not only poor but disgustingly so.
-The damage lingers even today, when the mines and mills are closed and when the visitor is likely to wonder just what it was that bothered Orwell so much.
+The damage lingers even today, when the mines and mills are closed.

 We begin slightly over a mile to the east, at Top Lock, the high point on a flight of 20 water steps down to Wigan.
 It's all part of the Leeds and Liverpool Canal, begun in 1770.
 The canal reached Wigan in 1774 but wasn't finished until 1816.